Legal Status in Switzerland

 Timeframe Until First Results

 Realistic expectations are important.
-In the first 0-3 months, active hair loss stops.
-You lose fewer hairs when washing and combing.
-This phase serves stabilization.
+In the first months, active hair loss may stabilize; some users notice fewer hairs when washing or combing.

 Finasteride is a long-term therapy.
 Judge effectiveness only after 12 months.
 Premature discontinuation can prevent potential successes.